jbjonesjr/best-practices/VA_Source_Control_Systems.md

 ## The Issue
-* VA's enterprise systems are open-source and comprised of millions of lines of code, which are not currently under source control.
+* VA's core enterprise systems are open-source and large (comprised of millions of lines of code and tens of thousands of files).
+These are **not** currently under any industry-standard source code control.
+Software updates therefore rely on on manual processes or outdated tools, making evolution exceedingly slow and error prone.
-* The VA does not currently approve or use any of the current industry-standard source control systems to support these large open-source sytsems.
+* The VA does not currently approve or use any of the current industry-standard source control systems to support these enterprise open-source sytsems.
-* VA needs a single, authoritative, industry-standard, open-source source code control system for all VA open-source software.
+* VA needs a single, authoritative, industry-standard, open-source source code control system, particularly for VA's large enterprise systems.

 ## Background
 * All VA software tools are reviewed and listed in the VA Technical Reference Model (TRM), VA's software and tools catalog.